flyte/mqtt-io/README.md

 `python3 -m mqtt_io config.yml`

+Some configuration parameters can be passed as environment variables:

+- `MQTT_IO_HOST` - Host name or IP address of the MQTT server.
+- `MQTT_IO_PORT` - Port number to connect to on the MQTT server.
+- `MQTT_IO_USER` - Username to authenticate with on the MQTT server.
+- `MQTT_IO_PASSWORD` - Password to authenticate with on the MQTT server.
+- `MQTT_IO_PROTOCOL` - Version of the MQTT protocol to use.

+Environment variables take precedence over configuration files.

 ## Configuration Example

 Configuration is written in a YAML file which is passed as an argument to the server on startup.